jacklee1792/dmoj_rubiks/README.md

 # dmoj_rubiks

 2-phase Rubik's cube solver.
+3rd AC on the site!

 Some notable things:
 - No `unsafe` usage
 - No SIMD intrinsics
 - No cube transformations based on lookup tables